-- Model what students will be doing prior to releasing them to do the task on their own.
+- Model the activities students will be doing prior to releasing them to do the task on their own.
+A student can even do the demo!
 My students were too short to see the screen on the board in the computer lab.
-I brought them all to the front of the lab to watch me go through the screens they were going to navigate through.
-Model at least three times.
+I brought them all to the front of the lab to watch a demo of what they were going to navigate through.
+Review the demo a couple of times.
 I would ask my students things like “what do I click on now” and “where do I go next.”

 - Emphasize to students that when entering passwords, they only type each key ONCE, and not to hold it down (1 vs 11111111111111111).
 Demonstrate what happens if they type their password wrong and how to try again.

 - A colleague of mine suggested to just have students practice signing in and out on the first day.
 They can get a sticker on a flash card for every time they are successful.